Commander-in-chief: Thailand

+Turkey

 Mareşal Mustafa Kemal Pasha (center), the president of Turkey with other generals of the Turkish Armed Forces in 1925.

-Turkey

 The president of Turkey has the constitutional right to represent the Supreme Military Command of the Turkish Armed Forces, on behalf of the Grand National Assembly of Turkey, and to decide on the mobilization of the Turkish Armed Forces, to appoint the chief of the general staff, to call the National Security Council to meet, to preside over the National Security Council, to proclaim martial law or state of emergency, and to issue decrees having the force of law, upon a decision of the Council of Ministers meeting under his/her chairmanship.
 With all these issues above written in the Constitution of Turkey, the executive rights are given to the president of the Republic of Turkey to be represented as the commander-in-chief of the nation.

+Turkmenistan

+According to Article 53 of the Constitution of Turkmenistan, the President of Turkmenistan is the Supreme Commander-in-Chief of the Armed Forces of Turkmenistan, gives orders on general or partial mobilization, use of the Armed Forces, changing their locations, bringing them into combat condition, appoints the high command of the Armed Forces, and manages the activities of the State Security Council of Turkmenistan.

+Tunisia

+According to Chapter 94 of the Constitution of the Republic of Tunisia, the President of the Republic of Tunisia is the Supreme Commander of the Tunisian Armed Forces.
+It is the guarantor of the country's independence, territorial integrity and territorial integrity.
+He is the one who declares war and concludes peace, in addition to appointing the highest military and security ranks in the state.

 Ukraine

 The President of Ukraine is the Supreme Commander-in-Chief of the Armed Forces of Ukraine empowered by Article 106, paragraph 17 of the Ukrainian Constitution, the president has the ability to submit a declaration of war to the parliament and issue commands to the army and military formations.

-the title of commander-in-chief of the Armed Forces of Ukraine is held by the highest-ranking military officer (i.e. the chief of defence) this position is subordinate to that of the president.
+The title of commander-in-chief of the Armed Forces of Ukraine is held by the highest-ranking military officer (i.e. the chief of defence) this position is subordinate to that of the president.